pakistan-identity-federation/shibboleth-idp4-installer/README.md

 **Patch System Software**	If enabled, the operating system software will be updated every time the IdP is deployed, that is the command "yum update -y" will be executed.
 If you have your own system patching regime in place you can disable this feature.
 (Default is enabled.)

 **eduGAIN enabled**	Additional configuration is enabled to allow the IdP to technically connect to eduGAIN.
-See AAF eduGAIN for more information and how to join eduGAIN.
-(Default is NOT enabled.)
+See eduGAIN for more information and how to join eduGAIN.
+(Default is enabled.)

 **Local firewall enabled**	If enabled, firewalld will be enabled and configured on the server allowing.
 (Default is enabled.)